lucasmoten/ods19/docs/home.md

          * group/{projectName}/{projectDisplayName}/{groupName}/{displayName}
          * group/dctc/DCTC/ODrive_G1/DCTC ODrive_G1
          * group/-Everyone
-    + contentType: `` (string, optional) - The suggested mime type for the content stream if given for this object.
+    + contentType: `` (string, maxlength=255, optional) - The suggested mime type for the content stream if given for this object.
-    + contentSize: 0 (int, optional) - The length of the content stream, in bytes.
+    + contentSize: 0 (int, maxvalue=9223372036854775807, optional) - The length of the content stream, in bytes.
 If there is no content stream, this value should be 0.
+The maxvalue given here is theoretical based upon the maximum allowable value represented in 8 bytes.
+The actual maximum size of an object is initially constrained by free disk storage space in the local cache on the instance the object is being created.
-    + containsUSPersonsData: `Yes` (string, optional) - Indicates if this object contains US Persons data.
+    + containsUSPersonsData: `Yes` (string, maxlength=255, optional) - Indicates if this object contains US Persons data.
         + Default: `Unknown`
         + Members
             + `Yes`
             + `No`
             + `Unknown`
-    + exemptFromFOIA: `No` (string, optional) - Indicates if this object is exempt from Freedom of Information Act requests.
+    + exemptFromFOIA: `No` (string, maxlength=255, optional) - Indicates if this object is exempt from Freedom of Information Act requests.
         + Default: `Unknown`
         + Members
             + `Yes`
             + `No`
             + `Unknown`
+    + ownedBy: `user/{distinguishedName}/{displayName}` (string, maxlength=255, optional) - Permits assigning the ownership to a group during create
+       * Groups that we are in are allowed
+         * group/{projectName}/{projectDisplayName}/{groupName}/{displayName}
     + properties (properties array, optional) - Array of custom properties to be associated with the newly created object.
     + permissions (array[PermissionUserCreate,PermissionGroupCreate]) - **[1.0, Deprecated]** - Array of permissions associated with this object.